Career management

 The Scotland Deanery works with the career advisers from the five medical schools to improve the provision of information for trainees to enable them to make a career decision that is right for them.
 Together the Associate Postgraduate Deans (Career Management) and the career advisors aim to offer both formal and informal career advice.
 Working collaboratively, our aim is to provide guidance at different points in the undergraduate and postgraduate training pathways.
-The national Career Management Group has devised a strategy which provides more detail.
+The national Career Management Group has devised a strategy [PDF] which provides more detail.

 Figure 1.
 Sources of careers advice for trainees